SoftCircuits/SoftCircuits.MenuStatus/README.md

 }
 ```

-## Displayling a Description for Highlighted Menu Items
+## Displaying a Description for Highlighted Menu Items

 If you want to display a description (for example, in the status bar) for each menu item as they are highlighted, the first question is: where will you store that description?